fluid-project/infusion-docs/src/documents/NodeAPI.md

 ### fluid.module.resolvePath(path)

-Resolve a path expression which may begin with a module reference of the form `${module-name}` into an absolute path relative to that module, using the database of base directories registered previously with `fluid.module.register`.If the path does not begin with such a module reference, it is returned unchanged.
+Resolve a path expression which may begin with a module reference of the form `${module-name}` into an absolute path relative to that module, using the database of base directories registered previously with `fluid.module.register`.
+If the path does not begin with such a module reference, it is returned unchanged.

 * `path {String}` A path expression to be resolved, perhaps containing symbolic module references such as `${module-name}`
 * Returns: `{String}` The path expression with any symbolic module references resolved against the `fluid.module.modules` database